Basic Information and Tips You Should Know Before Climbing Mount Fuji

 A gate will be installed at the entrance to the climbing trail at the 5th Station of the Yoshida Trail.

-A basic voluntary contribution of 1,000 yen per person is set, and children and individuals with disabilities are encouraged to contribute within their means.
-The collected contributions are used for environmental conservation activities at Mount Fuji (such as installing and renovating toilets) and safety measures for climbers (such as maintaining climbing trails and installing AEDs).
+The funds collected are used for environmental conservation activities on Mount Fuji (such as the installation and renovation of toilets) and safety measures for climbers (such as maintaining trails and installing AEDs).

 The Mount Fuji Conservation Donation is also used for safety measures for climbers, such as maintaining climbing trails.